kuijken/shapelets/README.md

 (echo KIDS_0.0_-31.2_i2.psf.map; echo 12000 8000) | psfmap2pixpsf

+to give you the PSF at position 12000,8000 on the image.

 (this simple wrapper simple writes out all elements of the postage stamp array stamp(i,j) )